che-incubator/chectl/README.md

 OPTIONS
   -d, --destination=destination
       Destination where to store Che self-signed CA certificate.
                            If the destination is a file (might not exist), then the certificate will be saved there in PEM format.
                            If the destination is a directory, then cheCA.crt file will be created there with Che certificate in PEM format.
-                           If this option is ommited, then Che certificate will be stored in user's home directory as cheCA.crt
+                           If this option is omitted, then Che certificate will be stored in a user's temporary directory as cheCA.crt.

   -h, --help
       show CLI help